Naokimi/testing_with_rspec/snippets/testing_models.md

   end

   describe '#truncated_description' do
+    context 'with long description' do
       it 'returns truncated description' do
         expect(task.truncated_description).to eq('Once upon a...')
+      end
+    end

+    context 'with short description' do
+      before do
+        task.description = 'Hello'
+      end

+      it 'returns full description' do
+        expect(task.truncated_description).to eq('Hello')
+      end
     end
   end
 end